Follow the easy step-by-step instructions below to create rustic DIY Baby Jesus Christmas ornaments to decorate your Christmas tree.

 Related: Snowman Ornaments Kids Can Make

-Handmade Walnut Shell Baby Jesus Christmas Ornaments
+Handmade Walnut Shell Baby Jesus Christmas Ornament Crafts:

-We decorated our Christmas tree by placing each homemade Baby Jesus Ornament next to our handmade wooden angel ornaments.
-When hung this way, the angel ornaments look as if they are watching over the baby Jesus ornaments.
+Aww–aren’t our little walnut shell baby Jesus ornaments, darling?
+My daughter and I are in love with them!
+We decorated our Christmas tree by placing each homemade Baby Jesus Ornament next to our handmade wooden angel Christmas ornaments.
+When hung this way, the angel ornaments appear to be watching over the baby Jesus ornaments.

 - Homemade Gifts Kids Can Make for Parents and Grandparents